GalKJ/galjonesportfolio/docs/open-webui-setup.md

 # Steps to run open-webui locally:

 1. Open docker and check open-webui container is running
-2. open terminal and run the following command
+2. Open terminal and run the following command

 ```bash
 ollama serve